-In the proposed DisCo framework, the knowledge distillation stage mainly follows the well-known teacher-student structure and aims to transfer the capability of the large teacher model to the small student model.
-Note that here it is conducted on large unlabelled data, rather than the original labelled training data, to make the knowledge transfer more adequate.
-The teacher model is a parameter-fixed encoder with $T$ layers of transformer blocks trained with contrastive learning on labelled training data, e.g., NLI.
+In the proposed DistilCSE framework, the knowledge distillation stage follows the well-known teacher-student structure.
+It aims to transfer the capability of the large teacher model to the small student model.
+The teacher model is a parameter-fixed encoder with $T$ layers of transformer blocks trained with contrastive learning on labeled training data, e.g., NLI.
 The student model is a to-be-learned encoder with $S$ ($< T$) layers transformer blocks, whose parameters can be initialized with pre-trained models like BERT.
-For KD, the student model is trained to imitate the behavior of the teacher model.
-Specifically, given a mini-batch with $N$ sentences $X=\{x_1, x_2, ..., x_N\}$, for each sentence $x_i \in X$, the teacher model and the student model would encode it into $h_i^T$ and $h_i^S$, respectively, as follows.
+To make the knowledge transfer more adequate, knowledge distillation is conducted on a large amount of unlabeled data in DistilCSE, rather than on the limited labeled training data used to train the teacher model.
+The student model is trained to imitate the behavior of the teacher model.
+Given a mini-batch with $N$ sentences $X=\{x_1, x_2, ..., x_N\}$.
+For each sentence $x_i \in X$, the teacher model and the student model will encode it into $h_i^T$ and $h_i^S$, respectively, as follows:

-where $*$ means the parameters of the teacher model is fixed.
+, where $*$ means the parameters of the teacher model is fixed.

-In this paper, we adopt two knowledge distillation methods.
-One is the commonly used KD method that enforces $h_i^S$ to be close to $h_i^T$ for each sentence $x_i$, using MSE loss in general.
-The other is our newly proposed contrastive knowledge distillation (CKD) method, which uses InfoNCE loss to enforce $h_i^S$ to be close to $h_i^T$ and meanwhile enforce $h_i^S$ to be away from $h_j^T$ corresponding to any other sentence $x_j$.